 Jail Inreach Project

-The Jail Inreach Project began in 2007 in collaboration with Mental Health Mental Retardation Authority of Harris County and the Harris County Sheriff’s Office.
-The project’s goal is to reduce rearrest rates by providing intervention strategies that include treatment plans and continuity of care post release.
+The Jail Inreach Project began in 2007 in collaboration with The Harris Center for Mental health and IDD and the Harris County Sheriff's Office.
+The goal of this program is to provide case management and pre-release planning for continuity of care for those who are homeless and incarcerated in the Harris County Jail.
+This helps ensure that, upon release, individuals do not have to face lapses in medical and mental health treatment.
+This reduces rearrest rates by providing intervention strategies that include treatment plans and continuity of care post release.

 At any given time, nearly 25% of county jail inmates are diagnosed with mental illnesses like schizophrenia, major depression and bipolar disorder, compared to 5% in the general population.
 Those with severe mental illness have nearly twice the number of legal charges against them as those without.

-The inmate population of the Harris County Jail increased dramatically from 2004 to 2009, from about 7,600 inmates to 11,500 on any given day.
-Roughly, 2,400 inmates are taking prescribed psychotropic medication, making it the largest provider of mental health services in the state of Texas.
-The ineffective and disjointed system results in many of the homeless mentally ill cycling between the streets/shelters, hospital emergency centers and jail cells – the “revolving door phenomenon.”
-The cost to the county attributable to the increased rearrest rates of mentally ill individuals exceeds $27 million per year, according to a 2011 New York Times article.
+Roughly, 2,400 inmates in the county jail are taking prescribed psychotropic medication, making it the largest provider of mental health services in the state of Texas.
+Lack of access to and continuity of care post-release to avoid treatment lapses perpetuates homelessness by creating systems where people become entrenched in a cycle between the streets/shelters, hospital emergency centers and jail – the “revolving door phenomenon.”
+The cost to the county attributable to the increased rearrest rates of those diagnosed with mental illness individuals exceeds $27 million per year, according to a 2011 New York Times article.